drkTettnang/corona-testing/README.md

 This application provides the following features:

 - Login with email
-- Up two 5 reservations per email address (2 adults + 3 children)
+- Multiple reservations per email address
 - Test result overview after login
 - Reservation confirmation email with calender invitation
-- Test result transmission via E-Mail
+- Test result transmission via E-Mail with digital verifiable PDF
 - Test log generation with privacy policy
 - Ids with check digit to avoid misentry
-- Easy result entry
+- Easy result entry through barcodes
 - Start time, end time, number of slots and dates per slot configurable
-- Automatic rest slot on halftime
+- Configurable overall or weekly number of tests
+- Admin area with basic statistics and possibility to add more dates

 Features which are currently missing:

 - Result overview for admins
-- Day and location selection.
-Currently this application is only meant to be used for a one day testing station.
+- Location selection
 - Waiting list
 - Canceling and editing of reservations via admin page